Ellasimms1/choose-your-adventure/choices/cave.md

 A cold breeze sweeps out from the darkness, carrying a low rumble that vibrates in your chest.
 Whatever lies within is awake… and aware.

-> “I hope whatever’s in here isn’t angry,” you mutter under your breath, stepping cautiously into the shadows.
+> “I hope whatever’s in here isn’t angry,” you mutter under your breath, stepping cautiously.
+> "Which path shall I take now?" you ask yourself.

+Now what happens?

 - 👹 [Face the troll in the cave](./troll.md)
 - 🌲 [Flee back to the forest](./forest.md)